Request a Consultation

 5. Loss Prevention

 Preventing inventory loss due to employee and external theft is a perennial challenge for any retailer.
-It has been found that retail companies lose an estimated $122.1 billion annually because of theft.
+Analysts have estimated that the global retail loss prevention market is forecasted to reach nearly 108.38 million USD by 2030.
 AI-driven video analytics allow intelligent surveillance that goes far beyond traditional recording.
 With real-time analysis of video footage, it flags any unusual or suspicious activity.
 This minimizes the incidence of vandalism or shoplifting.

 AI may also be used to spot fraudulent activity during checkouts.
 AI-based systems process video feeds to pinpoint anomalous user behavior such as hiding merchandise or misusing coupons.
 Additionally, AI is used along with radio frequency identification (RFID) to track in-store inventory.
 So, if there is a discrepancy between the recorded and actual inventory levels, the staff gets alerted.